uhasker/getting-things-done-in-next-js/src/chapter4/06-working-with-multiple-tables.md

 Now let's query some data across both tables.
 For example, we might care about getting every task ID, title and status together with the project ID and name.

+To accomplish this, we need to query both the `task` and `project` table at the same time and join them on the project ID:

 ```sql
 select task.id as task_id, task.title as task_title, task.status as task_status, project.id as project_id, project.name as project_name
 from task